muniz95/old-cellphone-simulator/README.md

 ## Observations

 I plan to use some smartphone-specific features (battery level, vibration, etc.).
-Even you can open this app in a PC or tablet, you will have a better experience in a smartphone.
+You can open this app in a PC or tablet and it will work like a charm, but you will have a better experience in a smartphone.